Skip to main content

 While you can prepare for a career in immigration law at many institutions, some schools offer clearer pathways to hands-on experience in this practice area.

 For example, law schools located near major immigration hubs often give students direct access to externships, clinics, community partnerships, and other opportunities to get meaningful exposure to real case work while still in school.
+Some law school have more immigration law course offerings than others; moreover, some institutions have immigration law clinics providing students the opportunity for hands-on experience with actual cases.

 5. Pass the multistate professional responsibility examination (MPRE)